Ijebu Ode: British-Ijebu War

 Also known as the Battle of Imagbon, a Colonel, F.C.
 Scott C.B, was the commander of the British expeditionary force numbering around 450 men.
 On 12 May 1892, the captain and his men, including some carriers, sailed up the Lagos Lagoon and landed at Epe.
 When they got to Lekki, another 186 soldiers were recruited.
 On the Ijebu side, 8,000 men, equipped with old rifles, were recruited to fight the British.
 The British underestimated the fighting prowess of the Ijebus thus giving them a hard time penetrating into the interior of the Ijebu kingdom.
 On the first day of battle, the British captured and burnt four Ijebu-held villages with some of their force sustaining fatal injuries.
 The next day, they proceeded to Atumba and, equipped with Maxim guns, engaged in a skirmish with Ijebu forces.
 The British lost 12 men which included a Briton and 11 Africans.
 Every Ijebu village they captured was subsequently burnt.

 The Ijebus were sustaining heavy losses in battles thus far but were determined to prevent the British from crossing the Yemoji River.
 The goddess of the Yemoji River was said to have accepted human sacrifices in order to prevent the British from crossing.
 The river was dug deeper by the Ijebus to make it impenetrable by all means for the British.
 However, the British managed to cross the Yemoji River and unleashed havoc on the Ijebus.
 They proceeded to the Ijebu settlement of Imagbon.
 The Ijebus had lost over 900 men while the British lost only 56 men with around 30 wounded.
-The Ijebus were still determined to fight on but shortly afterwards, the Awujale surrendered and admitted defeat.
+The Ijebus were still determined to fight on but shortly afterward, the Awujale surrendered and admitted defeat.

 The Union Flag was later raised above Ijebu Ode.
-Captain Scott warned his men against pillaging which some didn't heed to especially the Ibadan irregulars who were later deprived of their arms.
+Captain Scott warned his men against pillaging which some didn't heed especially the Ibadan irregulars who were later deprived of their arms.
 The toll gates in Oru built by the Ijebus were destroyed and some of their shrines were also torched.
 This conflict is also known in history as the 1892 Ijebu Expedition.
 All European members of the British expeditionary force were awarded The East & West Africa Medal with Clasp dated ‘1892’.
 Today, one of these medals can be found in Fitzwilliam Museum in Cambridge.
 Ijebu kingdom was later annexed to the colony of southern Nigeria.

 Monarch

-The ruler of Ijebu Kingdom, Oba S.K.
-Sikiru Kayode Adetona, is known as the Awujale of Ijebuland and resides in Ijebu-Ode.
+The ruler of the Ijebu Kingdom, is known as the Awujale of Ijebuland and resides in Ijebu-Ode.

-He is regarded as the paramount ruler of Ijebu land, encompassing every town that is originally an Ijebu domain, including Ago-Iwoye, Ijebu-Igbo, Ososa, Oru, Awa, Remo, Imota Ranodu known as the 10th son of Oluiwa, Ekewa Olu, Ikorodu, Agbowa Iikosi, Émuren, Ijebu-Isiwo (pronounced Ijebu Ishiwo), Odogbolu, Aiyepe, Epe, and other Ijebu territories.
+He is regarded as the paramount ruler of Ijebu land, encompassing every town that is originally an Ijebu domain, including Ago-Iwoye, Ijebu-Igbo, Ososa, Oru, Awa, Imota Ranodu known as the 10th son of Oluiwa, Ekewa Olu, Agbowa Iikosi, Émuren, Ijebu-Isiwo (pronounced Ijebu Ishiwo), Odogbolu, Aiyepe, Epe, and other Ijebu territories.
 The Awujale is highly revered by natives and residents of these towns.